ftyers/commonvoice-utils/README.md

 ### Why not use [insert better system] for [insert task here] ?

-There are potentially lot of better language-specific systems for doing these tasks, but each one has a slightly different API, so if you want to support all the Common Voice languages or even a reasonable subset you have to learn and use the same number of language-specific APIs.
+There are potentially a lot of better language-specific systems for doing these tasks, but each one has a slightly different API, so if you want to support all the Common Voice languages or even a reasonable subset you have to learn and use the same number of language-specific APIs.

 The idea of these utilities is to provide adequate implementations of things are are likely to be useful when working with all the languages in Common Voice.
 If you are working on a single language or have